uclahs-cds/pipeline-call-sSNV/README.md

   - [License](#license)

 ## Overview
 The call-sSNV nextflow pipeline performs somatic SNV calling given a pair of tumor/normal BAM files.
 Four somatic SNV callers are available: SomaticSniper, Strelka2, Mutect2 and MuSE.
 The user may request one or more callers, and each caller produces an independently generated filtered VCF file.
+If two or more callers are requested, a Venn Diagram is produced showing counts of shared and private variants as well as VCF and MAF files with the set of variants shared by two or more tool outputs.

 SomaticSniper, Strelka2, and MuSE require there to be **exactly one pair of input tumor/normal** BAM files, but Mutect2 will take tumor-only input (no paired normal), as well as tumor/normal BAM pairs from multiple samples from the same individual.